Nutrition Guide - Road Running

 Half Marathon & Marathon distance events

-The key is to take fuel on from the start of the race, don't wait until it's too late.
+The key is to take fuel on from the start of the race, don't wait until it's too late!

-If you have had issues with energy gels before don't let this put you off, taking nutrition too late in a race can cause stomach distress, also a drop in sodium can have a similar effect.
+If you have had issues with energy gels before don't let this put you off, taking nutrition too late in a race can cause stomach distress, a drop in sodium can also have a similar effect.
 The Key is to fuel little and often from the start.

 An alternative to a pure gel strategy is to take on your fuel via an energy drink.
 This is also a benefit for runners who suffer from gut/stomach issues when using gels.

 Alternatively, there are a number of great sources of fuel made in a chew form - these are a direct replacement for gels however you will need to carry the packets and fuel as recommended.
-An example with CLIF SHOT BLOKS is that you would eat 3 blocks to get the same intake as you would from a single gel.

 Post-Race

-It is crucial that you refuel as soon as possible after running a marathon, a combination of recovery drink within 20 minutes of finishing your event and some solid food.
+It is crucial that you refuel as soon as possible after running a marathon, a combination of a recovery drink within 20 minutes of finishing your event and some solid food.

-Your post run cravings and treats will be high on your priority list but it's important to get yourself refuelled to aid the recovery process.
+Your post run cravings and treats will be high on your priority list but it's important to get yourself refuelled first to aid the recovery process.

 And remember however no matter how good your recovery drink tastes to get the maximum benefit DO NOT drink it too quickly, savour the drink and your body will have more time to absorb it.